Autumn Camellia Care for Camellias

-How to make sure that next years flowering performance is perfect!
+How to make sure that this years flowering performance is perfect!

-The time to ensure good flowering for next year is now.
+The time to ensure good flowering this year is now.

-A Check list of Camellias needs in Spring/Summer are:
+A Check list of Camellias needs in Autumn are:

 Camellias grown in pots, if your plant has been in the same container for some years, consider repotting either into a larger pot, into the ground or back into the same pot.
 Even if the plants appear healthy.
 Often Camellias are left till they show signs of distress before they are given a bigger pot.
 Use quality acidic premium potting mix for Camellias.